sylvainroussy/NeoBlogs/README.md

 No result here, the cycle is broken for `TO` or `POINTER` relationship types.

-Now, an user click on the rear switch.
+Now, an user click on the rear switch to enlight the hal, that's trigger the query below.

 Touch rear switch query: